Knowing Lyme Disease

-Within a few weeks a middle-aged woman presented to me with classic symptoms of rheumatoid arthritis.
-To my surprise her Lyme blood test returned positive.
-The treatment protocol seemed simple nevertheless “to be safe” I referred her to a local favorite infectious disease specialist.
-She returned to see me 6 weeks later after a four-week round of antibiotics and she was totally free of any symptoms.
+Within a few weeks, a middle-aged woman presented to me with classic symptoms of rheumatoid arthritis.
+To my surprise, her Lyme blood test returned positive.
+The treatment protocol seemed simple; nevertheless, “to be safe”, I referred her to a local favorite infectious disease specialist.
+She returned to see me six weeks later after a four-week round of antibiotics, and she was totally free of any symptoms.

 That was the last time I referred a Lyme patient to infectious disease specialist.

 I learned that a host of infectious agents were known to cause arthritis in humans.
-I felt I have nothing to lose since the current treatment for rheumatoid arthritis, lupus, psoriatic arthritis, ankylosing spondylitis and other autoimmune conditions was aimed at just treating symptoms and usually did little to modifying the disease progression.
-Later disease modifying drugs were used, but these drugs work by suppressing the immune system which can lead to a host of potential serious side effects.
+I felt I had nothing to lose since the current treatment for rheumatoid arthritis, lupus, psoriatic arthritis, ankylosing spondylitis, and other autoimmune conditions was aimed at just treating symptoms, and usually did little to modify the disease progression.
+Later disease-modifying drugs were used, but these drugs work by suppressing the immune system which can lead to a host of potential serious side effects.

 With limited knowledge I was able to put over three quarters of my patients into complete remission.

 Rarely does the Lyme bacterium act alone.
-It is often accompanied by many other germs (co-infections) which worked together to suppress our immune system.
-The co- infections may be other bacteria, viruses, molds or parasites.
+It is often accompanied by many other germs (co-infections) which work together to suppress our immune system.
+The co-infections may be other bacteria, viruses, molds or parasites.
 Lyme disease is more accurately described by the phrase “multiple systemic infectious disease syndrome” or MSlDS.
-The majority of our patients have MSIDs with multiple infections that do not include the germ that causes Lyme disease.
+The majority of our patients have MSIDS with multiple infections that do not include the germ that causes Lyme disease.
 A protozoa infection is most commonly seen in our practice.

-Most experts in the field will agree that 90% of patients can be put in remission with herbs and the remaining 10% will do better on antibiotics and may require IV vitamin C or ozone and rarely need IV antibiotics.
-Also 90% of patients can be put into remission with the use of antibiotics and the 10% failure rate usually do well with herbs or IV therapy or combination of both herbs and antibiotics.
+Most experts in the field will agree that 90% of patients can be put in remission with herbs, and the remaining 10% will do better on antibiotics (and may require IV vitamin C or ozone, and rarely need IV antibiotics).
+Also 90% of patients can be put into remission with the use of antibiotics and the 10% failure rate usually do well with herbs or IV therapy or a combination of both herbs and antibiotics.

-We intentionally say remission rather than cure because most of these infections have been living harmoniously in our bodies since the beginning of time.
+We intentionally say “remission” rather than “cure” because most of these infections have been living harmoniously in our bodies since the beginning of time.
 They are most likely present to keep our immune system in balance.
-Our toxic environment and the ingestion of toxic foods that are likely a contributing factor to the epidemic of Lyme disease in this country.
+Our toxic environment and the ingestion of toxic foods are likely a contributing factor to the epidemic of Lyme disease in this country.
 We encourage avoiding genetically modified and pesticide ridden foods.

-Borrelia Burgdorferi along with other strains of Borrelia are the cause of Lyme disease.
+Borrelia Burgdorferi (along with other strains of Borrelia) are the cause of Lyme disease.
 Borrelli is a spiral shaped bacterium known as a spirochete.
-He is transmitted to humans through the bite of an insect, most commonly a tick.
+It is transmitted to humans through the bite of an insect, most commonly a tick.
 The bite is usually not appreciated when it occurs.

 There are 3 different stages of Lyme disease…

 Close to half of the patients will develop a local rash.
 The classic appearance is a bull’s eye rash (a target lesion) surrounding the bite.
-The rash may also cover large patch of the body, they may be patchy or diffuse.
+The rash may also cover a large patch of the body, be patchy, or diffuse.
 These are often mistaken for ringworm, cellulitis, or spider bites.

-- Patient may also experience flu like symptoms in the early stages of the infection.
-This is the early disseminated with the bacteria spread to the bloodstream he goes to other parts of body.
+- Patient may also experience flu-like symptoms in the early stages of the infection.
+This is the early disseminated with the bacteria spread to the bloodstream that may eventually go to other parts of body.
 This bacterium can virtually attack any organ system the body.
-It most commonly affects the heart, muscles, central nervous system and joints.
+It most commonly affects the heart, muscles, central nervous system, and joints.

-- Patient may experience swollen glands, joint and muscle pain he severe headaches, stiff neck, sensitivity to light consistent with meningitis, symptoms include burning or shooting pains, unusual skin sensation and such as burning tingling or crawling on the skin.
-Patient may develop the tremor or seizures.
-Mental impairment and common such as memory loss, brain fog, difficulty finding words and difficulty concentrating.
-Psychological symptoms include mood swings, irritability, depression, anxiety, panic attacks hallucinations, and delusions.
+- Patient may experience swollen glands, joint and muscle pain, severe headaches, stiff neck, sensitivity to light consistent with meningitis, burning or shooting pains, and unusual skin sensations such as burning tingling or crawling on the skin.
+Patient may develop a tremor or seizures.
+Mental impairment is common (such as memory loss, brain fog, difficulty finding words and difficulty concentrating).
+Psychological symptoms include mood swings, irritability, depression, anxiety, panic attacks, hallucinations, and delusions.

 Protomyxoa rheumatica.
-This protozoa infection he is a single celled organism related to an amoeba and malaria.
-It is transmitted by mosquito bites and is capable of producing significant amount of biofilm and is seen in many patients with autoimmune disease.
+This protozoa infection is a single-celled organism related to an amoeba and malaria.
+It is transmitted by mosquito bites, is capable of producing significant amount of biofilm, and is seen in many patients with autoimmune disease.
 It is possible that the biofilm is responsible for the obstruction of flow in the brain leading to multiple sclerosis.
-He generally responds well to antiprotozoal agents.
-Some physicians recommend a low-fat diet as the organism appears to thrive on a high-fat diet.
-Our experience is that Lyme disease will not resolve with a co-infection a protozoa.
+It generally responds well to antiprotozoal agents.
+Some physicians recommend a low-fat diet, as the organism appears to thrive on a high-fat diet.
+Our experience is that Lyme disease will not resolve with a co-infection of protozoa.
 Therefore, it’s imperative to rule this organism in or out.

 Bartonella.
-This is a intracerebral bacteria that affects humans carried by police, body lice, sand fleas and ticks.
-Early signs of infection or fever fatigue poor appetite headaches and dark red streaks of the skin that appear to be stretch marks.
-Symptoms are usually gradual in onset and it can lead to quite severe irritability, muscle twitching tremors insomnia seizures agitation and periods known to cause anxiety mood swings and antisocial and OCD behavior.
-Other complaint of ice pick like headaches abdominal pains, IBS swollen glands pain in the soles of the feet.
+This is a intracerebral bacteria that affects humans carried by body lice, sand fleas, and ticks.
+Early signs of infection or fever, fatigue, poor appetite, headaches, and dark red streaks of the skin that appear to be stretch marks.
+Symptoms are usually gradual in onset and can lead to quite severe irritability, muscle twitching, tremors, insomnia, seizures, agitation, and periods known to cause anxiety, mood swings, and antisocial, and OCD behavior.
+Other complaints are ice pick-like headaches, abdominal pains, IBS, swollen glands, and pain in the soles of the feet.

 Babesia is a malaria white parasite.
 The infection often starts with a high fever and chills.
-It often causes symptoms of shortness of breath, air hunger, sighing and a dry chronic cough.
-Symptoms also include severe headaches dizziness lightheaded nightmares, anxiety and sensation of impending doom.
+It often causes symptoms of shortness of breath, air hunger, sighing, and a dry chronic cough.
+Symptoms also include severe headaches, dizziness, lightheadedness, nightmares, anxiety, and a sensation of impending doom.

-Ehrlichia/Anaplasma – this bacteria often causes high fever, fatigue, muscle aches and headache.
-The disease can be mild 0r life-threatening.
-They may cause stabbing headaches, low white blood cell count and platelets and elevated liver enzymes.
+Ehrlichia/Anaplasma – this bacteria often causes high fever, fatigue, muscle aches, and headache.
+The disease can be mild or life-threatening.
+They may cause stabbing headaches, low white blood cell count and platelets, and elevated liver enzymes.

-Rickettsia also known as Rocky Mountain spotted fever is caused by a bacteria that may produce a high fever, rash, headache and bleeding problems.
-Patient may experience confusion, aching muscles, nausea, loss of appetite, swollen lymph nodes and fatigue.
+Rickettsia (also known as Rocky Mountain spotted fever) is caused by a bacteria that may produce a high fever, rash, headache and bleeding problems.
+Patients may experience confusion, aching muscles, nausea, loss of appetite, swollen lymph nodes and fatigue.

-Mycoplasma are a group of bacteria without a cell wall disrupt the immune system causing fatigue, musculoskeletal symptoms and cognitive problems.
+Mycoplasma (a group of bacteria without a cell wall) disrupt the immune system causing fatigue, musculoskeletal symptoms and cognitive problems.

 Chlamydia is also an intracellular infection like mycoplasma.
 Not all Chlamydia is sexually transmitted.
 The infection may cause infections in the joint and may also impair the immune system.

-Candida as a fungal infection that can cause intestinal dysbiosis (and imbalance of the germs that live in the gut) and associated with fatigue, joint and muscle pain, brain fog and headaches.
+Candida is a fungal infection that can cause intestinal dysbiosis (and imbalance of the germs that live in the gut) and associated with fatigue, joint and muscle pain, brain fog and headaches.
 Candida is exacerbated by oral contraceptives.
-Candida thrives in patients whose immune system has been compromised by Lyme disease and the other co-infection or by heavy metals.
-Patients may develop symptoms of low blood sugar, depression, poor motor coordination, gas and bloating, headaches itching skin, problems with concentration memory, recurrent vaginitis, and white exudation on the tongue.
+Candida thrives in patients whose immune system has been compromised by Lyme disease and the other co-infections, or by heavy metals.
+Patients may develop symptoms of low blood sugar, depression, poor motor coordination, gas and bloating, headaches, itching skin, problems with concentration and memory, recurrent vaginitis, and white exudation on the tongue.

-Mold susceptibility is present in virtually all indiviauls with difficult to treat lyme disease and in those with recurrent disease.
-This genetic predisposition along with the exposure to toxic mold can lead to a significantly compromised immune system.
-Close to half of all homes and building in most of America have at least some mold contaimination.
-Fortunately, there are excellent screening tests and effectivie therapies which have a profound improvement in one’s health.
+Mold susceptibility is present in virtually all individuals with difficult-to-treat lyme disease and in those with recurrent disease.
+This genetic predisposition (along with the exposure to toxic mold) can lead to a significantly compromised immune system.
+Close to half of all homes and buildings in most of America have at least some mold contamination.
+Fortunately, there are excellent screening tests and effective therapies which have a profound improvement in one’s health.

 – Dr. Clifford Fetters